jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/latches-flipflops.rst

 .. note::

     There are several possible designs for an S-R latch.
-The textbook uses a similar design to the above image, but instead uses two NANDs instead of NORs.
+The textbook uses a similar design to the above image, but uses two NANDs instead of NORs.
 Although this NAND based design would work slightly differently, the general idea is the same.

 * In an S-R Latch